saturnhead/spacelift_ansible_examples/README.md

 ## Ansible blueprint

-In this example, you will need to go to Blueprints and select create blueprint and paste the yaml code from the **examples/ansible_blueprint/blueprint.yaml**.
+In this example, you will need to go to Blueprints, select Create Blueprint, and paste the yaml code from the **examples/ansible_blueprint/blueprint.yaml**.
 You will need to modify the integration_id to an integration from your environment.

 Publish the blueprint and then you will be able to create stacks from it:
 ![](./images/blueprint.png)